A New Concept in Education

 In 1999, under the guidance of the Diocese of La Crosse, the parish schools and high school consolidated and became known as Wisconsin Rapids Area Catholic Schools.
 Assumption Middle School was created on the third floor of the AHS building.

 In response to enrollment levels, student needs, and budget mandates, the schools reconfigured in 2004.
-Currently, St. Lawrence School houses an Early Childhood Program from six weeks to pre-K as well as being a host site for a WRPS 4 year old Kindergarten program.
+Currently, St. Lawrence School houses a child care program from six weeks to pre-K as well as being a host site for a WRPS 4 year old Kindergarten program.
 Students in K-2 are served at the Our Lady Queen of Heaven site.
 St. Vincent de Paul school houses grades 3-5.
 Assumption Middle School, which serves grades 6-8 and Assumption High School, grades 9-12, are located in the Assumption building.

 Our most recent change occurred in 2010 when the system’s name was changed to Assumption Catholic Schools so that all students would identify with the high school, which is the culmination of their Diocesan Catholic education.
 Students in the primary, intermediate, and middle school levels recognize that they are part of a larger educational organization with a common purpose and mission and can celebrate the proud tradition of AHS through their identification with Assumption.